-The commonwealth will ensure that the WIOA Section 167 NFJP grantee, other appropriate farmworker groups, public agencies, agricultural employer organizations and other interested employer organizations are aware that the State Plan has been posted for public comment.
-The commonwealth will respond to any comments received during the public comment period in the final submission of the State Plan.
+The commonwealth ensured that the WIOA Section 167 NFJP grantee, other appropriate farmworker groups, public agencies, agricultural employer organizations and other interested employer organizations were aware that the State Plan had been posted for public comment.
+The commonwealth responded to all comments received during the public comment period through an addendum to the final submission of the State Plan.